-- Volume of potatoes sold: overall total volumes have declined due primarily as a result of lower fresh sales to retail; Yield%; the Group monitors the yield through its three main fresh sites and this resulted in an improvement of over 4.3% compared with the previous year as a result of improved efficiency and overall quality of crop. - Man hours per tonne: the Group monitors the number of worked hours to pack potatoes and this showed an improvement of over 2.1% compared with the previous year which reflects the continued focus on investment in efficiency improvements across the sites.
+- Volume of potatoes sold: overall total volumes have declined due primarily to lower traded sales as a consequence of the low priced season; - Yield%: the Group monitors the yield through its three main fresh sites and this resulted in a reduction of circa 2% as a result of the crop quality during the year which was not as good as previous years. - Man hours per tonne: the Group monitors the number of worked hours to pack potatoes and this showed a worsening of circa 2.1% compared with the previous year which again reflects the quality of the crop during the year which required additional labour to sort and process through the pack sites.